MohanedElDeebGitHub/College-Projects/README.md

 The term's final project for the Introduction to Databases course required us to create a team-based project of our own choice.
 My and my team settled on creating a DB for a SpeedRun web application.
 Since this was an individual project, we didn't have the web application itself, however the database design was ready.

+### Java-Lab Pharmacy Project

+For the Java-Lab, there was a relatively big project for a normal assignment that required from us to create a project that represents the functionality of a real-life Pharmacy.

+### Java-Lab Term's Project for a Hypermarket Account Manager

+The third term's final project required from us to create an Account Manager for a Hypermarket type of business.
+In the Project's folder there exists a UML diagram, and a Design Document.

 ## Usage